Skeleton Crew (film): Plot

 In the 1970s, a mental institution near the Finland–Russia border was shut down when it was discovered that main administrator Doctor Andersson (who had taken to calling himself "The Auteur") had filmed himself torturing patients to death.
 Most of the doctor's films were confiscated, though the rooms in which they were developed and screened were never found.

-Around thirty years later, the asylum is being used as the set of Silent Creek, a film based on the murders committed in it.
+Around thirty years later, the same mental institution is being used as the set of Silent Creek, a film based on the murders committed in it.
 While doing recordings, two soundmen hear disembodied voices, and find a hidden room.
 The chamber contains Andersson's undiscovered work, and while the bulk of the cast and crew of Silent Creek are disgusted by the snuff films, they decide not to call the police, since doing so would shut down production.
 Steven, the director of Silent Creek, becomes obsessed with Andersson's films (which he is drawn to one night by an apparition) and begins acting deranged, claiming that Silent Creek is "not real enough".

 After finding Andersson's camera among the snuff films, Steve tricks Bruce (the actor playing Andersson) into killing an actress with a drill (which he said was just a prop) while he films it.
 The next day, the rest of the cast and crew find a note on Andersson's projector telling them to turn it on.
 The projector shows Steven (dressed like Andersson) disemboweling Mari while ranting about how he is "The Auteur".
 Steven then cuts a restrained Bruce in half with a chainsaw, which is shown through a television in the break room.
 Since the telephones and vehicles all fail to work, the remaining employees decide to make a run for it, after they look for the missing Mike.
 During the search, Klasu is taken after drinking drugged liquor.